 Total crashes (of all severities) was often used to identify problem sites.

-Death and serious injury crashes and/or high-risk crashes types should be the starting point in site identification, minor injury and non-injury crashes may be useful to provide additional information but are not the core focus.
+Death and serious injury crashes and/or high-risk crash types should be the starting point in site identification.
+Minor injury and non-injury crashes may be useful to provide additional information but are not the core focus.

 |Understanding speed at which deaths and serious injuries (DSI) occur for different crash types||